 Program high and low or window alarm limits independently for each flow range.
-The solid state contacts are optically isolated.
+The solid state contacts are isolated with one common.

 K-Factor Correction

 Change the calibration correction factor to compensate for flow profile disturbances or specific application conditions.
 The K-factor is a multiplication factor applied to the linearized flow signal.
 You may set the K-factor individually for each flow range.